The Sentimental Swordsman

 The Sentimental Swordsman is a 1977 Hong Kong wuxia film written and directed by Chor Yuen and produced by the Shaw Brothers Studio.
-It stars Ti Lung, Derek Yee, Ching Li, Yueh Hua, Fan Mei-sheng and Ku Feng.
-The film is based on Duoqing Jianke Wuqing Jian of Gu Long's Xiaoli Feidao Series of novels.
+It starred Ti Lung, Derek Yee, Ching Li, Elliot Ngok, Fan Mei-sheng, and Ku Feng.
+The film is adapted from the novel Duoqing Jianke Wuqing Jian of the Xiaoli Feidao Series by Gu Long.

-It was one of Shaw Brothers' highest grossing films in the studio's history, and it was followed by a sequel, Return of the Sentimental Swordsman, in 1981.
-An in-name-only "sequel", Perils of the Sentimental Swordsman, was released in 1982, with no relation to the main character of Little Flying Dagger Li, being based instead in the Lu Xiaofeng novel series (also by Gu Long), and its previous film adaptations.
+The Sentimental Swordsman was one of the Shaw Brothers Studio's highest grossing films, and was followed by a 1981 sequel, Return of the Sentimental Swordsman.
+In 1982, the Shaw Brothers Studio released Perils of the Sentimental Swordsman, which is not related to the Xiaoli Feidao Series but adapted from the Lu Xiaofeng Series also by Gu Long.

 Synopsis

-Due to his own extreme ideals, famed swordsman Li has lost everyone dear to him.
+Due to his own extreme ideals, famed swordsman Li Xunhuan has lost everyone dear to him.
 After his life is saved by a rival swordsman, Li's overwhelming pride makes him forsake the woman he loves and lets her marry his saviour.
 Now resigned to traveling the country with his loyal aide, Li's only comfort is alcohol and the simple life he has now accepted.
-On one such journey, the lonely swordsman befriends the exceptionally skilled, yet secretive Fei who has his own pressures to contend with.
-Li then finds himself embroiled in a battle to own the highly prized 'gold armour shirt' — a protective vest that can withstand any blow.
+On one such journey, the lonely swordsman befriends the exceptionally skilled, yet secretive Ah-fei who has his own pressures to contend with.
+Li then finds himself embroiled in a battle to own the highly prized 'gold armoured vest' — a protective vest that can withstand any blow.

-As he discovers that many of the people he meets have a hidden agenda, Li realizes that Fei is the only man he can truly trust.
-This new friendship is put under a test when the 'sentimental swordsman' is hunted down by numerous hired killers and framed for a series of crimes he didn't commit.
-The person behind Li's troubles proves to be elusive, though all the clues seem to point to the legendary 'Plum Blossom Bandit', a disguised figure whose identity has long proved elusive to the martial world.
+As he discovers that many of the people he meets have a hidden agenda, Li realises that Ah-fei is the only man he can truly trust.
+This new friendship is put under a test when the "sentimental swordsman" is hunted down by numerous hired killers and framed for a series of crimes he did not commit.
+The person behind Li's troubles proves to be elusive, though all the clues seem to point to the legendary "Plum Blossom Bandit", a disguised figure whose identity has long proved elusive to the jianghu.